TKU-DCT/week-10-networking-protocols-interactive-dashboard-Chandumalhotra/README.md

 - Week 7 — SQLite logging sample: `log.db7.db`
 - Week 8 — Alert updates sample: `log.db8.db`

-If these files are missing or empty, re-run `main.py` in Week 8 to generate sample data.
+If these files are missing or you want to generate fresh data, there's a small helper script included — `generate_sample_dbs.py` — that creates both `log.db7.db` and `log.db8.db` in the repository root.

 ---